tommygeiger/networked-rps/README.md

 Rock-paper-scissors implemented using sockets and TCP handshake.
 The handshake works as follows:

 The client, after successfully connecting to the server
 1. sends their player_name
 2. calls recv to receive servers player_name

 The server, after successfully accepting a connection
 1. calls recv to receive client player_name
 2. sends their player_name

+After a successful handshake, both client and server get move from user.
+Then:

+The client
+1. sends "ready"
+2. calls recv to receive server's "ready"

+The server
+1. calls recv to receive client's "ready"
+2. sends "ready"

 ## To run: